DeckerSU/yiimp-stratum-equihash/README.md

     Compile it with `NO_MYSQL` flag as mentioned above, then place your `equihash.conf` in same directory with `stratum` binary and start it like `./stratum equihash`.
 Don't forget to fill coins array in `db.cpp` for solo mode.

-Useful docs:
+### Useful docs

 - https://en.bitcoin.it/wiki/Stratum_mining_protocol
 - https://github.com/slushpool/poclbm-zcash/wiki/Stratum-protocol-changes-for-ZCash

-Donate:
+### Donate

-If you would like to support this project developement, you can simply do it by send some KMD or assetchains on `RHNSpVd5T6efj98CioNQHGLcfAZ6qecnQ6`.
+If you would like to support this project developement, you can simply do it by send some [KMD](https://komodoplatform.com/) or [assetchains](https://blog.komodoplatform.com/komodo-platform-why-assetchains-part-01-164325398efa) on `RHNSpVd5T6efj98CioNQHGLcfAZ6qecnQ6`.

-Credits:
+### Credits

 - @tpruvot author of Yiimp pool and base of this stratum implementation.

+### Warnings

-*NB!* This is beta software, use it on your own risk!
+- This is beta software, use it on your own risk!